Yipara logoYipara

 +

-For mild cases, you can gently clean your dog's ear with a vet-approved ear cleaning solution.
-However, most dog ear infections require prescription medication — your vet may prescribe antibiotics for bacterial infections or antifungal drops for yeast infections.
+For mild cases, you can gently clean your dog's ear with a pet-safe ear cleaning solution.
+However, most dog ear infections require prescription medication — your vet may prescribe medication for bacterial infections or ear drops for yeast infections.
 Home remedies like hydrogen peroxide or vinegar can actually irritate the ear and make things worse.
 Use our AI photo analysis tool to flag potential infection patterns from a photo — then get a vet examination for proper diagnosis and treatment.

 Does a dog ear infection heal on its own?